rossmann-engineering/Gateway/readme.md

 <div id="readorder"/>

 ###  5.1 Read Order
-Contains a list of Read Orders - These are tags read via Modbus-RTU or Modbus-TCP.
+Contains a list of Read Orders - These are tags read via Modbus-RTU, Modbus-TCP, BacNet, Ethernet/IP or OPC-UA.
-The Modbus-RTU connection is mostly used.
-Please not that the value has to be a valid address space in the "modbuscommand" section of the config.json
+The Modbus-TCP connection is mostly used.
+Please note that the value has to be a valid address space in the "modbuscommand" section of the config.json
 (Also used to Write Values if a command has been received) Root Element: "readorders"